 - Cook, stirring, for about 8 minutes or until the turkey is crumbled and no longer pink.

-- Stir in tomatoes, beans, V-8 juice, chili powder, cumin, salt and pepper.
-Bring the mixture to a boil, the reduce the heat to low.14.5 ounces canned diced tomatoes with juice, 31 ounces canned Great Northern Beans, 11 ounces V-8 juice, 1 tablespoon chili powder, ½ teaspoon ground cumin, 1 ½ teaspoon salt, 1 teaspoon black pepper
+- Stir in the tomatoes with their juice, the beans, V-8 juice, chili powder, cumin, salt and pepper.
+Bring the mixture to a boil, the reduce the heat to low.14.5 ounces canned diced tomatoes with juice, 31 ounces canned Great Northern beans, 11 ounces V-8 juice, 1 tablespoon chili powder, ½ teaspoon ground cumin, 1 ½ teaspoon salt, 1 teaspoon black pepper

 - Cover and simmer for 20 minutes or until the vegetables are tender.